-Atlanta Athletic Club gears up for 2021 KPMG Women’s PGA Championship with Media Day
+Atlanta Athletic Club hosts Media Day for the 2021 KPMG Women’s PGA Championship

-In May, Atlanta Athletic Club in Georgia hosted KPMG Women’s PGA Championship Media Day, ahead of the 2021 Championship.
+Atlanta Athletic Club hosted KPMG Women’s PGA Championship Media Day, ahead of the 2021 Championship.

 After having no fans on site at Aronimink last year due to the COVID-19 pandemic, it was announced that the Championship will be played with limited spectators.

 Atlanta Athletic Cub has hosted a number of golf championships, including the 1981, 2001 and 2011 PGA Championships.

 Sei Young Kim, 28, will defend the 2020 KPMG Women’s PGA Championship she won at Aronimink Golf Club in Newtown Square, Pennsylvania, last October.